vms10/rayleigh_method_natural_structures/README.md

     - A Python script (.py) for processing the coordinates.
     - A text file (.txt) with the extracted coordinates from ImageJ.
 ### 3. Plane Wave Illumination
-The folder "plane_wave" contains all the necessary scripts for simulations with plane wave illumination.
+The folder "onda_plana" contains all the necessary scripts for simulations with plane wave illumination.
 Steps to Run the Plane Wave Simulation:
   * Run script “funciones_perfil_analitico_onda_plana.py” or “funciones_perfil_imagen_onda_plana.py”.
     - funciones_perfil_analitico_onda_plana.py → Use this if the profile is defined by an analytical function.